Treatments & Services

 Radiology and ultrasound is available in the office with instant results without waiting.
 We are working closely with multiple custom foot orthotics labs and certified orthotist/prosthetists, and we provide prescriptions for medical shoes, braces and custom foot orthotics after consultation and evaluation.

-The NDG Podiatry Clinic, located at the corner of Cavendish and Sherbrooke West street, in Montreal near the new Glen Hospital, provides care, diagnosis, and professional treatments for foot and ankle problems in children, adults, and seniors.
+The NDG Podiatry Clinic, located at the corner of Cavendish and Sherbrooke West street, in Montreal between the new Glen Hospital and Montréal West, provides care, diagnosis, and professional treatments for foot and ankle problems in children, adults, and seniors.
 You benefit from our commitment to comfortable, fast, and effective care.
 We prescribe exclusive slim orthotics, that can fit almost any shoe.
 Moreover, we do not limit ourselves solely to improving the aesthetics of your feet.
 Contact us with tour questions and concerns, and we will provide you and appointment to discuss and treat your foot problems.
 We work with podiatric surgeons, and after evaluation and diagnosis, we provide referrals for more advances foot surgeries.

 We remain open during the COVID-19 pandemic, Monday to Thursday.
 By following the public health guidelines, the priority is given to patients with medical conditions, seniors and referrals form local clinics and hospitals.
 Consult the following form before contacting us for an appointment: CORONAVIRUS Form